 - i.
 In an uncontested election, any nominee for Director who does not receive a majority of votes cast "for" his or her election shall promptly tender his or her resignation to the Chair of the Governance and Nominating Committee following certification of the stockholder vote.
 The Governance and Nominating Committee shall promptly consider the resignation and recommend to the Board whether to accept the tendered resignation or reject it.
 In considering whether to accept or reject the tendered resignation, the Governance and Nominating Committee shall consider the stated reasons, if any, why stockholders did not cast votes "for" the election of such Director, the length of service and qualifications of the Director whose resignation has been tendered, the Director's contributions to the Company, the Company's Governance Principles and such other information and factors as members of the Governance and Nominating Committee shall determine are relevant. - ii.
-The Board will act on the Governance and Nominating Committee's recommendation no later than 90 days following the date of the stockholders' meeting where the election occurred, or the date set forth in any applicable requirement of the Securities and Exchange Commission ("SEC") or the NYSE, whichever is earlier.
+The Board will act on the Governance and Nominating Committee's recommendation no later than ninety (90) days following the date of the stockholders' meeting where the election occurred, or the date set forth in any applicable requirement of the Securities and Exchange Commission ("SEC") or the NYSE, whichever is earlier.
 In considering the Governance and Nominating Committee's recommendation, the Board will analyze the factors considered by the Governance and Nominating Committee and such additional information and factors the Board believes to be relevant.
-Following the Board's decision on the Governance and Nominating Committee's recommendation, the Company will promptly disclose the Board's decision whether to accept the resignation as tendered (providing a full explanation of the process by which the decision was reached and, if applicable, the reasons for rejecting the tendered resignation) in a press release, a filing with the SEC or other broadly disseminated means of communication. - iii.
+Following the Board's decision on the Governance and Nominating iii.
 Any Director who tenders his or her resignation pursuant to this provision shall not participate in the Governance and Nominating Committee recommendation or Board action regarding whether or not to accept the tendered resignation.
 However, if each member of the Governance and Nominating Committee fails to receive a majority of "for" votes at the same election, then the Independent Directors who did receive a majority of "for" votes shall appoint a committee amongst themselves to consider the tendered resignations and recommend to the Board whether to accept or reject them.